CookieCornerCafe027/cookiecornercafe/SUPABASE_SETUP.md

 5. Add Resend credentials (server-only, used by Stripe webhook to email the customer after successful payment):
    ```
    RESEND_API_KEY=re_...
-   # Used as the Resend sender address (and also used to BCC confirmations to your internal inbox)
+   # Used as the Resend sender address
    ORDER_NOTIFICATION_EMAIL=orders@yourdomain.com
+   # Admin notifications (BCC).
+Defaults to hello@cookiecornercafe.ca if not set.
+   # You can provide multiple comma-separated emails.
+   ADMIN_NOTIFICATION_EMAILS=hello@cookiecornercafe.ca
    ```

 ### Step 4: Run Database Migrations